PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/vmss/README.md

 ]

 # defining a profile with a rule scaling to 1 NGFW, used when no other rule is applicable
-# and a second rule used for autoscaling during office hours
+# and a second rule used for autoscaling during 'office hours'
 autoscaling_profiles = [
   {
     name          = "default_profile"